nim-lang/Nim/doc/manual.rst

    its semantics are: *Use the search path to look for module name but ignore the standard library locations*.
 In other words, it is the opposite of `std`.

-It is recommended and preferred but not currently enforced that all module imports include either the std/ or pkg/ "pseudo directory" as part of the import name to qualify the search path in order to guarantee the correct search path to the desired module.
+It is recommended and preferred but not currently enforced that all stdlib module imports include the std/ "pseudo directory" as part of the import name.

 From import statement
 ---------------------